-- (1) The amounts in this column are calculated by multiplying the number of shares acquired on exercise by the difference between the fair market value of the common stock on the date of exercise and the exercise price of the options. - (2) The amounts in this column are the number of shares acquired upon the vesting of PBRSU awards granted in 2012.
-Payout of 2012 PBRSU awards is described on page 42. - (3) The amounts in this column represent the number of shares earned upon the vesting of TSR awards granted in 2012.
-As described on pages 41 through 42, TSR awards are paid 50% in shares of PPG common stock and 50% in cash.
+- (1) The amounts in this column are calculated by multiplying the number of shares acquired on exercise by the difference between the fair market value of the common stock on the date of exercise and the exercise price of the options. - (2) The amounts in this column are the number of shares acquired upon the vesting of PBRSU awards granted in 2016.
+Payout of 2016 PBRSU awards is described on pages 38 through 40. - (3) The amounts in this column represent the number of shares earned upon the vesting of TSR awards granted in 2016.
+As described on page 38, TSR awards are paid 50% in shares of PPG common stock and 50% in cash.